claireweiz/21s/README.md

 ## My solutions

-* Updated Aug 28, 2023
+Updated Aug 28, 2023

-* I used an object-oriented programming structure to create the program
+I used an object-oriented programming structure to create the program

 How I did this task:
-* Import the random module
+* Imported the random module
-* Create the following classes: Deck, Hand, Card, and Game
+* Created the following classes: Deck, Hand, Card, and Game
-* class Deck: shuffle the cards and get deck ready
+* Deck: shuffle the cards and get the deck ready
-* class Hand: calculate value (card score)
+* Hand: calculate the value (card score)
-* class Card: present both card and value
+* Card: present both the card and value
-* class Game: run the game in command line
+* Game: run the game in the command line